 After an October 13, 2020 announcement, Apple confirmed that the iPhone 12 Pro Max would be coming a few weeks after launch; while the iPhone 12 and iPhone 12 Pro were available on October 23, the company opted to release both the iPhone 12 mini and iPhone 12 Pro Max at a later date.

-iPhone 12 Pro Max pre-orders opened on November 6, 2020, and you're able to buy the phone now around the world.
+iPhone 12 Pro Max pre-orders opened on November 6, 2020, and you're still able to buy the phone around the world.

 The iPhone 12 Pro Max is big.
-It’s the biggest iPhone that Apple’s ever made, if only by a few millimeters.
+It remains one of the biggest iPhone that Apple’s ever made, if only by a few millimeters.
 However, as it also has the new squared edges of the iPhone 12 and 12 Pro Max, aping the brutal, industrial design of the new iPad Pro range, it feels larger in the hand.

 That’s not to say this is a bad thing – if you’re not buying the 12 Pro Max because you want a massive iPhone, then you’re kind of missing the point.